 RQ3.1: Does document research method, year of publication, word count, and reference count predict membership in low, high or excessive levels of the plagiarism categories for the corpus of sampled dissertations?

-RQ3.2: Does document research method, year of publication, author count, word count and reference count predict membership in low, high or excessive levels of the plagiarism categories for the corpus of sampled published articles?
+RQ3.2: Does document research method, year of publication, author count, word count, and reference count predict membership in low, high, or excessive levels of the plagiarism categories for the corpus of sampled published articles?

 Delimitations